-The order of standings for the ATP 500 Bonus Pool will be based on total PIF ATP Rankings points earned at the 500 events.
+3) Standings and Tie-breaks.
+The order of standings for the ATP Masters 1000 Bonus Pool will be based on the total PIF ATP Rankings points earned at ATP Tour Masters 1000 and Nitto ATP Finals events in 2025.

 Ties shall be broken as follows: